w3c-fedid/FedCM/proposals/idp-sign-in-status-api.md

 more logged in accounts for this IDP.
 This introduces extra complexity, whereas the IDP already knows how many accounts are logged in and thus whether no accounts remain after this signout action.

-### The Login Status API

-We are also considering with Safari and Firefox how this API relates to the Login Status API [here](https://github.com/privacycg/is-logged-in/issues/53).

-In this proposal, we are using generic header and JS function names so that the same API and headers can be used for is-logged-in while also recording the optional type (i.e. is this an IDP or not).